Sights in Corsica – 7 favourites

 4. Porto Vecchio

-Porto-Vecchio is one of Corsica's most popular tourist destinations, despite the fact that the area for just 100 years ago was basically just a swamp with lots of mosquitoes and malaria.
-Nowadays, the swampland is drained and the tourists are spared the flying scourge.
-Down in the harbor there are plenty of restaurants serving fresh seafood and fish, but the core of the city is actually up on the hill above.
+Porto-Vecchio is one of Corsica's most popular tourist destinations, despite the fact that just 100 years ago the area was basically just a swamp with lots of mosquitoes and malaria.
+Nowadays the marshland has been drained and tourists are free from the flying plague.
+Down in the harbor there are plenty of restaurants serving fresh seafood and fish, but the heart of the town is actually up on the hill above.

 For those who want to live close to nice swimming, the area around Porto Vecchio has some of the Mediterranean's most beautiful beaches.
 You will find white sand and turquoise water and almost a bit of Caribbean vibes on the beaches Santa Giulia and Palombaggia Beach - google for pictures and you'll see what I mean!